sensu/sensu-docs-legacy/source/docs/0.17/handlers.md

 # What are Sensu event handlers? {#what-are-sensu-event-handlers}

 Sensu event handlers are for taking action on [events](events) (produced by check results), such as sending an email alert, creating or resolving a PagerDuty incident, or storing metrics in Graphite.
-There are several types of handlers: pipe, tcp, udp, transport, and set.
+There are several types of handlers: `pipe`, `tcp`, `udp`, `transport`, and `set`.
 Pipe handlers execute a command and pass the event data to the created process via STDIN.
 TCP and UDP handlers send the event data to a remote socket.
 Transport handlers publish the event data to the Sensu transport (message bus).
 Set handlers are used to group event handlers, making it easier to manage many event handlers.

 ## Example handler plugin {#example-handler-plugin}